Former Super Bowl champion arrested in Florida

 Lewis was charged with trespassing in an occupied structure.
 His bond was set at $500.

-A spokesperson for the Seminole Police Department told WFLA.com Lewis was acting “unruly” and “belligerent” including “causing a disturbance and refusing to leave the premises.”
+A spokesperson for the Seminole Police Department told Nexstar’s WFLA that Lewis was acting “unruly” and “belligerent,” including “causing a disturbance and refusing to leave the premises.”

 Lewis joined the New York Giants in 2020 after spending two seasons with the Tenessee Titans.
 He also played for the New England Patriots from 2015-2018 and the Philadelphia Eagles from 2011-2013.